The Highways of North Carolina

 Surry Co.: Hanging Rock State Park, Pilot Mountain, Mt.
 Airy

-About 1941, US 52 was removed from Salisbury Rd and placed on modern US 29-52-70 to the south side of Lexington.
+About 1941, US 52 was removed from Trading Ford Rd and Old Salisbury Rd between the Yadkin River and Lexington and placed on modern US 29-52-70 to the south side of Lexington.

 About 1952, US 52 was placed on the Lexington Bypass around to NC 8.
-The old route through Lexington became US 29A-70A and part of NC 8.
+The old route through Lexington became US 29A-70A (now just Main St) and part of NC 8 (now 3rd St/Salem St south of 5th).

 US 52 through Lexington